unisonweb/unisonweb-org/src/data/docs/quickstart.md

 ## Step 2: Create your Unison codebase

 Run `ucm init` to initialize a Unison codebase in `$HOME/.unison`.
 This is where Unison will store function definitions, types, namespaces, and so on.
-You can always go back to a clean slate by `rm -rf`.
 Now let's launch the Unison Codebase Manager:

 <script id="asciicast-vz5JHl6po4zmJ0rXb9SCITjB1" src="https://asciinema.org/a/vz5JHl6po4zmJ0rXb9SCITjB1.js" async></script>